-New official data in Europe exposes heatwaves as still the ‘silent killer’ of the elderly09/09/2019 - by the Climate Centre
+New official data in Europe exposes heatwaves as still the ‘silent killer’ of the elderly

 The authorities in France and the Netherlands are both reporting significant “excess mortality” during this summer’s heatwaves that set new modern-era temperature records, but with a generally improved picture overall in terms of heat-related deaths compared to earlier this century.